• Skip to primary navigation

 Its aroma is refreshing and pleasant, while the texture is powdery or sometimes coarse, depending on the manufacturer you buy it from.

-When comparing different types of mustard, ground mustard gives a more authentic taste as it is essentially powdered mustard seeds, having no other ingredients that tamper with its flavor, unlike wet mustard like Dijon mustard.
+When comparing different types of mustard, ground mustard gives a more authentic taste as it is powdered mustard seeds, having no other ingredients that tamper with its flavor, unlike wet mustard like Dijon mustard.

 Ground mustard may taste somewhat weird on its own, so it is primarily used with other seasonings to add more flavor to a dish.